microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/AzMig3.png)

 Wait until the Azure Migrate Project has been created.
 Select *Servers, databases and web apps* from the navigation pane on the left.
-Your previousley created Azure Migrate project should be preselected.
+Your previously created Azure Migrate project should be preselected.

 ![image](./img/AzMig4.png)